nikita-volkov/scala-and-xwt-sample/README.md

 This project covers advanced features such as components composition, state (model) management, event handling and data binding.
 It is tested with Scala 2.10.

 #Running
-Clone the repository and import the project in Eclipse.
 Run the `ScalaAndXwt` app file.
+If you're on Mac due to [this issue](http://stackoverflow.com/q/3976342/485115) you'll have to append `-XstartOnFirstThread` to VM parameters in your run configuration.

 #Useful Links
 Unfortunately there's not much decent documentation on XWT around yet, so I grouped the links I found useful while exploring this technology: